oresat/oresat-design/protocol/README.md

    -- This is the AX.25 digital packet radio beacon sent on the UHF-Band using G3RUH modulation during 10 minute periodic telemetry times.
 This follows just after the CW beacon.
 This is intended to be received by the general public.

 * ___Engineering Data Uplink___
    -- This is the data format of the engineering uplink sent on the L-Band for control messages.
 This is intended to be used only by OreSat.
+This protocol should follow to some extent guidelines provided by CCSDS. https://public.ccsds.org/Publications/default.aspx

 * ___Engineering Data Downlink___
    -- This is the data format of the engineering downlink sent on UHF for control responses.
 The responses would include acquired data and more detailed telemetry.
 This is intended to be used only by OreSat.
+This protocol should follow to some extent guidelines provided by CCSDS. https://public.ccsds.org/Publications/default.aspx

 * ___DxWiFi Uplink___